MedAImage/BCD_Explainability_Analysis/README.md

 * `analyze_xai_results.py`: Evaluates the precision and quality of the XAI methods, analysing how much the heatmaps correspond to the real medical lesion coordinates.
 For this purpose, generates a LaTeX table with the mean and standard deviation from Spearman correlation for each architecture and explainability method.
 Adding to this, a boxplot compares the pointing game accuracy with the post-hoc methods and  a swarmplot is created to visualize which fraction of energy from each map is inside the real lesion region through  different thresholds.

-If you need any help, struggle with the dataset or any type of suggestions please contact us:
+If you need any help or have any suggestions, please contact us:

 * Pilar Bachiller-Burgos: pilarb@unex.es
 * Jose Luis García-Salas: joselgs96@unex.es